loom-build-tool/loom/docs/plugin-java.rst

 The java plugin comes with resource filtering functionality.
 Filtering means, replacing special variable placeholders (``${placeholder}``) with dynamic values.

-When resolving placeholder, Loom will first try to find a *system property* (specified via the ``-D`` switch on the CLI) with the name of the placeholder.
+When resolving placeholders, Loom will first try to find a *system property* (specified via the ``-D`` switch on the CLI) with the name of the placeholder.
-If no system property with that name could be found, Loom will try to find a *environment variable* with that name.
+If no system property with that name could be found, Loom will try to find an *environment variable* with that name.

 The Loom build will fail, if a placeholder can't be resolved.
 If you want to have default values instead, use the syntax ``${placeholder:default-value}``.